COVID-19: Guidance and resources to manage work health and safety

 Managing working from home risks

 An employer owes health and safety duties to workers while they work at home.
 Employers must ensure, so far as is reasonably practicable, that workers' home workplaces are safe and without risks to health and safety.
-Our Working from Home checklist (PDF, 672.4 KB) provides employers and workers with minimal guidance and measures on how they can meet their respective work health and safety obligations.
+Our Working from Home checklist (PDF, 672.4 KB) provides employers and workers with basic guidance and measures to consider.

-As people are now working from home for longer periods, we have additional work health and safety guidance that employers and employees should consider when managing working from home risks, including:
+As people are now working from home for longer periods, we have additional work health and safety guidance that employers and workers should consider when managing working from home risks, including:

-- determining if the worker has any pre-existing injuries
+• determining if the worker has any pre-existing injuries or risk factors

 Workers also have health and safety obligations when working from home including to: